 With the most graduates around the world, and the most amount of time in the field (and creating the field), CTI is a great bet for you and another good place to begin your research.
 They have classes and trainings all over the US, Canada, UK, EU and basically most of the rest of the world, which makes them a great option.

 How to figure it out

-If after googling around on “best life coaching school” + “your location” and coming up with a long list, make sure that you pull out the top of this handy blog and double check: Is the school accredited by the ICF?
+If after googling “best life coaching school” + “your location” and coming up with a long list, make sure that you pull out the top of this handy blog and double check: Is the school accredited by the ICF?
 Does it have good testimonials?
 Does it have an in-person component or strong hands-on focus even if virtual?
 Does its “flavor” sound interesting to you?
 And what do they offer so you can experience the school for free before you enroll, given that the best schools are definitely *not* cheap?

 Go to an event and talk to the admissions, and see how much you enjoy the process.
 Don’t stress about it too much, you’ll know when you hit the right school.